hyeo151/Frontend-Mentor-Projects/2_results-summary-component-main/README.md

 # Frontend Mentor - Results summary component solution

 This is a solution to the [Results summary component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/results-summary-component-CE_K6s0maV).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents